| |

 The top ITSM software platforms reviewed

-Here is the breakdown of seven leading ITSM software platforms — what they are built for, where they excel, and what to factor in when evaluating them.
+Here is the breakdown of all seven platforms: what they are built for, where they excel, and what to factor in when evaluating them.

 1. ServiceNow